Support me by clicking this link to my sponsor, Explore Worldwide. It costs you nothing!

 How to Talk to Your Teen About Porn Without Shame or Panic.
 64

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Has your kid seen porn?
+Ask Rachel anything Has your kid seen porn?
 Research says 1 in 3 kids have seen explicit, hardcore porn by the age of 12, many by accident.
 Whether or not your tween or teen has seen it the fact that hardcore porn is widely available, free, and easily accessed from any device with an internet connection will be having an impact on the whole culture they are growing up in.
-We want our teens to feel that it's normal and na…
+We want our teens to feel that it's normal and natural to be interested in sex, and want to explore what's out …

 Listen to the Episode